alen-001/nptel_reattempt/README.md

-## This exention allows you to reattempt your NPTEL assignments
+## This exetention allows you to reattempt your NPTEL assignments